prologin/sadm/docs/source/setup.rst

   - Change password at http://redmine/my/password
   - Configure a new project at http://redmine/projects/new The ``Identifiant`` **has to be prologin** in order to vhost to work.
+  - As soon as `udbsync_redmine` has finished its first sync, you should find the three groups (user, orga, root) at http://redmine/groups so you can give them special priviledges: click one, click the Projects tag assign your "prologin" project to one of the roles (eg. developer for orgas, manager & developer for roots).

 Homepage
 ~~~~~~~~